Today is the start of Ramadan; Ramadan Mubarak to many of our partners.

 2017-2018 Licensing Price Guide

 Below is the 2017-2018 licensing price guide.
 Equity Matters (Fakequity’s sister organization and author of the Color Brave Space Norms) reserves the right to change these prices at any time.
 Equity Matters will donate the profits to poc led and embedded non-profits and causes.
+Please allow a minimum of two weeks for the purchasing of a license.

 - Schools — $500